edoardoruffoli/SDN-TrafficPrioritization/README.md

 ## Setup instructions

 ### Floodlight
-1. Merge the contents of the `floodlight` folder in the root of the repository with your floodlight folder in your system.
+1. Add the traffic prioritization module to the floodlight in your system.
 ```
 $ rsync -av $REPO_ROOT/floodlight/ $FLOODLIGHT_ROOT/
 ```